msyamkumar/cs220-f21-projects/p7/README.md

     return example_data
 ```

-Extract the `header` and `covid_data` from `vaccinations.csv` using this function.
+Use this function to read the data from `vaccinations.csv`.
+Extract the `header` and `covid_data`.
+Recall that indexing helps you extract the first inner list as header and slicing would help you extract the data rows (remaining inner lists).
 Consider peeking at the first few rows of the dataset!

 If you look closely, our program interprets the missing values as '' characters.
-It's up to you to write any functions that will make it more convenient to access this data.
+Recall that you learnt how to write a cell function in (lab-p6)[https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p6].
+Write a similar cell function to handle missing values and typecast values based on column names.

 ## Let's Start!

 **Warning:** Do **not** hardcode the column indices anywhere in your code.
 You will **lose points** during code review if you do so.
 Instead, use `.index()` as you did in p6.
-Better yet, create a `cell` function that can also typecast based on the column name, as in p6.

 ### #Q1: What dates are mentioned in the dataset?
+1. Create an empty list to track dates
+2. Iterate:
+	- use cell function to retrieve date
+	- to use cell function, should you iterate over values or indices?
+	- add date to the list
+3. Which data structure can you use to eliminate duplicates?

 **Note:** Your answer should be a **list** of the unique dates in the dataset.
 The list does not have to be sorted.

 ### #Q2: What countries are listed in the dataset?
+1. Repeat steps 1 to 3 from Q1 with modification
+2. Sort the list using appropriate function / method.
 **Note:** Your answer should be a **list** of the countries in the dataset.
 The list should be sorted in alphabetical order.